SAFE BAR

 What happens after a bar is trained?

-Once at least 50% of staff is trained and your bar is certified, you recieve the Safe Bar materials, such as drug-detecting coasters, drink covers, a notebook of information and resources, Angel Shot/Brew/Cider posters for your restrooms and a Safe Bar window cling to show your establishment is Safe Bar trained.
-You will also be added to the Safe Bar App and have PR and media opportunties.
+Once at least 50% of staff is trained, you receive the Safe Bar materials, such as drink covers, a booklet of information and resources, Angel Shot/Brew/Cider posters for your restrooms and a Safe Bar window cling to show your establishment is Safe Bar trained.
+You will also be added to the Safe Bar App and have PR and media opportunities.
 Safe Bar staff will check in with you every 6 months to make sure you have everything you need.

 Every 68 seconds, someone in America is sexually assaulted.